Strong Secrecy from Channel Resolvability: Applications

-We consider the situation in which Alice and Bob communicate over an ergodic fading wiretap channel and have access to the instantaneous fading gains for both the main channel and the eavesdropper channel.
+We consider the situation in which Alice and Bob communicate over an ergodic-fading wiretap channel and have access to the instantaneous fading gains for both the main channel and the eavesdropper's channel.
 Specifically, at each time $k\geq 1$, the relationships between input and outputs are given by